Solo Trekking in Nepal in 2026: Is it Safe?

 Best Treks for Solo Travelers in 2026

-- Langtang Valley Trek: Popular, blissful but less crowded and safe for travelers, which is around 7 to 10 days moderate-level trek.
+- Langtang Valley Trek: popular but less crowded and safe for travelers

 Is Solo Trekking Allowed in Nepal 2026?